Ferronickel platinum

 Ferronickel platinum is a very rarely occurring minerals from the mineral class of elements (including natural alloys, intermetallic compounds, carbides, nitrides, phosphides and silicides) with the chemical composition Pt_{2}FeNi and thus is chemically seen as a natural alloy, more precisely an intermetallic compound of platinum, nickel and iron in a ratio of 2:1:1.

-Ferronickel platinum crystallizes in the tetragonal crystal syste, but has so far only been found in microcrystalline form.
+Ferronickel platinum crystallizes in the tetragonal crystal system, but has so far only been found in microcrystalline form.
 Ferronickel platinum occurs together with other platinum group minerals as irregular, slightly rounded or grape-like grains of up to 4.5 mm in size, with the mono-mineral areas only up to about 0.15 mm in size.

 Ferronickel platinum is opaque in every form and shows a metallic sheen on the silver-white grain surfaces.

 Etymology and History

 Ferronickel platinum was discovered for the first time in a soap deposit on the Pekulney River in the Pekulney Mountains of the same name in the Chukotka Autonomous Okrug belonging to Russia.
 The mineral was described by N. S. Rudashevsky, A. G. Mochalov, Yu.
 P. Men'shikov and N. I. Shumskaya, who named it based on its chemical composition.

 The mineral description and chosen name were submitted to the International Mineralogical Association(IMA) for examination in 1982 (internal register no. 1982-071).
 This recognized the mineral as independent in the same year.
 The publication of the new discovery followed the following year in the Russian scientific magazine "Zapiski Vserossiyskogo Mineralogicheskogo Obshchestva" (Proceedings of the Russian Mineralogical Society) and was published in 1984 by Pete J. Dunn et al. when the new mineral names recognized by the IMA were announced.

 The type material of the mineral is stored in the State Mining Institute in Saint Petersburg under catalog no. 1306/1.